kacperborowieckb/go-neural-net/README.md

-# go-neural-net
-Simple, zero-dependency neural network built from scratch in Go.
+# Neural network from scratch in Go.